goauthentik/authentik/website/developer-docs/setup/full-dev-environment.md

 Run `make gen` to generate an updated OpenAPI document for any changes you made.

-## Frontend
+## Frontend Setup

-By default, no compiled bundle of the frontend is included.
-To build the UI, you need Node 14 or newer.
+By default, no compiled bundle of the frontend is included so this step is required even if you're not developing for the UI.

-To build the UI, run these commands:
+To build the UI once, run these commands:

 ```
 cd web/